 A successful anti-retaliation awareness program uses multiple avenues to maximize the potential for reaching the largest number of employees.
-Following are ideas to address the challenges described above and to assist with weaving messaging regarding retaliation and speaking up into organizational conversations.
+Below is a list of ideas to address the challenges described above and to assist with interweaving the message regarding retaliation and speaking up into organizational conversations.

-- Diversify the organizational voices discussing retaliation to help create unity in the message from all levels and to help set expectations of employees and the company, while also maintaining interest in the issue. - Include the company's definition of retaliation with clarifying, relevant examples in organization-wide trainings, leader trainings and one-on-one conversations.
+- Diversify the organizational voices discussing retaliation to help create unity in the message from all levels and to set expectations of employees and the company, while maintaining interest in the issue. - Include the company's definition of retaliation with clarifying, relevant examples in organization-wide trainings, leader trainings and one-on-one conversations.